-Christopher Laurie, MD is a board-certified psychiatrist, and psychotherapist, who helps treat a wide range of relationship, mood, and cognitive issues.
+Christopher Laurie, MD is a double board-certified psychiatrist, and psychotherapist, who helps treat a wide range of relationship, mood, and cognitive issues.
 He has completed specialized training in both general psychiatry as well as psychosomatic medicine, a subspecialty that focuses on the interaction between physical illness and mental health.
 He believes that mental health encompasses a complex mix of social, biological, psychological and relational factors, and will work with you to understand your values and the contributors to your wellbeing.

 He completed general psychiatry residency at Mount Sinai Morningside and West Hospitals before a psycho-oncology fellowship at The Memorial Sloan Kettering Cancer Center/Weill Cornell Medical College.
 Currently, he is an Assistant Clinical Professor of Psychiatry at both the Mount Sinai Icahn School of Medicine and Weill Cornell Medical College.
 He helps train psychiatry residents at several Mount Sinai hospitals, including on the management of psychiatric emergencies.
 He has worked across a range of life stages - from college and graduate students at Fordham University to end-of-life cancer patients in the hospital setting.
 He believes strongly in the importance of therapy, and has pursued postdoctoral psychotherapy courses at The William Alanson White Institute and The New York Psychoanalytic Society & Institute.